pichaelpayne/docker-workspace/README.md

 - Local executable or script to launch and manage container
 - Customizable timezone (currently EST)
 - Not requiring an initial `aws configure` run before utilizing awscli.
+- Drop user in usernamed account rather than root.

 # Requirements